webwart/py-3-Django/06_eCommerce-V2_VeryAcad/00_eCommerce-V2_VeryAcad.md

 ### MON 07-06-2022

 -1- I moved the directory back to /03_src/py-3-Django/ on NapRai and SioRai.
 I also did set-up a git-hub repo py3dj

+-2- I can now pull and push from SioRai and NapRai

 ## 03 - Django E-commerce Product Filter Prototype ( 3:49:55 )